How Hong Kong AVMs should report confidence (and why most do not).

 A QPV valuation report does not stop at a point estimate.
 Every report carries three confidence layers visible on the front page.

 The confidence interval.
 A price range, not a flat percentage.
-The width is derived from three components: the base similarity width (tighter for direct comparables, wider for cross district proxies), the observed basis risk between the target district and any proxy district, and a sample size penalty applied when fewer than 20 comparables are available.
+The width is derived from three components: the base similarity width (tighter for direct comparables, wider for cross district proxies), the observed basis risk between the target district and any proxy district, and a sample size penalty applied when the comparable set is sparse.
 The output is genuine market uncertainty, not a model comfort placeholder.

 The comparable transparency.
 Every report lists the top 15 to 20 transactions used to build the estimate: date, floor, price, size, similarity score, building age.
 Anyone reading the report can verify the comparables are recent, on district, and structurally similar to the target.
 A confidence number without the underlying comparables is unfalsifiable; we publish both.

-A Wan Chai apartment valued on 24 May 2026: 560 saleable square feet, mid floor, apartment type.
+A Causeway Bay apartment valued on 22 July 2026: 360 saleable square feet, mid floor, apartment type, in a building of about 53 years.
 The QPV report front page returned:

 When you receive any AVM valuation, whether from a bank, an estate agent, or an independent tool, run it through three questions before relying on the number.